 When arrested for a DUI, an individual may be requested to perform certain tests to determine their sobriety.
 These can include breathalyzers or blood tests.
 Breathalyzer tests are wrought with problems and often produce inaccurate results.
 Blood tests are usually more accurate, however, depending on the circumstances surrounding the procedure that was followed when blood was drawn, there may be evidentiary challenges to the admissibility of the blood test result.
 A skilled and experienced attorney knows where the weaknesses lie in each test and could help you challenge inaccurate Charleston DUI breath and blood tests.

-Administering Breath Tests in Charleston
+How are Breath Tests Administered in Charleston?

 The breathalyzer testing machine detects alcohol molecules in an individual’s breath, which is presumed to correlate to an individual’s blood alcohol content.
 In Charleston and throughout South Carolina, the breathalyzer testing device used by law enforcement is the DataMaster machine.